3 Series

 The Series Tests

-For the remainder of this section we develop several standard tests for the convergence/divergence
+For the remainder of this section we develop tests for the convergence/divergence of an infinite

-of an infinite series: the divergence, comparison, root and ratio tests.
-The first of these follow quickly
+-term, comparison, root and ratio tests.
+The first follows quickly from the Cauchy

 th